XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Mobile appProprietary iOS/Android app; no MetaTrader/TradingView/crypto support
+Mobile appProprietary (iOS/Android); not MetaTrader/TradingView/crypto

-Auto trading / Automated strategiesNot available; no bots, copy trading, or automation features
+Auto trading / Automated strategiesNot available

 Mobile app